gocondor/gocondor/README.md

 │   ├── main.go ---------------> main file
 │   ├── README.md -------------> readme file
 ```

+## Architecture
+the architecture is similar to `MVC` architecture, there is a `routes.go` file where you can define all your routes and their `handlers`, the handler is simply a method that gets executed when the request is received, you can think of it like a controllers action in `MVC`

+### The request journey looks like below:
+`request -> routing -> middleware -> handler -> middleware -> json response`

 ## Contribute
 The framework consists of two main parts, each lives in a separate repository, the first part is the `core` which contains the framework core packages. the second part is `gocondor` which has the project folder structure and responsible of gluing everything together.